 4. Sound Quality

-With all the important stuff we’ve discussed, Sonos PLAY:3 would’ve been useless if the sound quality turned out to be trash.
+Even with all the important stuff we’ve discussed so far, Sonos PLAY:3 would still be useless if the sound quality turned out to be trash.
 With a speaker so small, it’s quite surprising that the PLAY:3 can get so loud that it can be heard throughout a 550 square-foot apartment.

 While the sound was clean on low and average volume, it becomes a bit muddy when you go all out.
 The lack of subwoofer contributes a large part to this issue, but you can’t expect more from a single mid-sized speaker.

-Since a single PLAY:3 can’t match the sound qualities of the PLAY:5, the only option left is purchasing a few more for them to match the capabilities of a full hi-fi.
+So, since a single PLAY:3 can’t match the sound qualities of the PLAY:5, one option is purchasing extra of the PLAY:3 to match the capabilities of a full hi-fi.

 Still, the Sonos speaker is way better than the iPhone docks from the same price range.
 The sound quality of PLAY:3 is way cleaner, and it’s harder to identify where the sound is coming from.